 Do you have multiple computers?
 Are they all attached to one KVM?
 Do most of your PCs only have one monitor connection?
 Do you wish that they could handle multiple monitors?
 I did!
+This post tells you how I added a second monitor to my KVM.

 Recently I was reading the myITforum off-topic list and there was a discussion about USB monitors that were on sale for a great price.
 Well, I purchased one of them (the 23” version) and I attached it to my laptop.
 This additional monitor allowed me to have just about everything that I wanted and needed on one of three screens.